 Nothing beats local knowledge and insider advice – whether it’s a whisper about a new restaurant or directions to an off the beaten track temple.
 As a travel and food writer living in Siem Reap, I know the place like the back of my hand and have my fingers on the pulse.
 Much of my time is dedicated to experiencing everything Cambodia has to offer and writing about it – from hotels in soft-launch to new tours and just-opened restaurants.

-In recent years, I’ve been offering a variety of travel services, initially on an ad hoc basis for friends and friends of friends, but in the last two years more formally through Vayable and in partnership with local travel companies.
+In recent years, I’ve been offering a variety of travel services, initially on an ad hoc basis for friends and friends of friends, previously more formally through Vayable and in partnership with local travel companies.

-As Vayable can no longer pay Asian-based insiders via PayPal I am only accepting direct bookings for itineraries.
+As Vayable can no longer reliably service Southeast Asian businesses I am only accepting direct bookings for itineraries.
 We are also in the process of establishing our own travel business, but until that happens I will continue to partner with local travel companies.

-I create handcrafted itineraries in consulation with clients to match their interests and have been offering a range of themed bespoke itineraries.
+I create handcrafted itineraries in consultation with clients to match their interests and have been offering a range of themed bespoke itineraries.

 When you book a bespoke itinerary, you’re getting: